-We plant garlic in our fall garden every year.
-Garlic is a staple in our home for our meals and our health.
+We plant garlic in our fall garden every year because growing garlic is a staple in our home for our meals and health.

-We use garlic to make everything from roasted garlic to a garlic salve for colds and coughs, refrigerator dill pickles, pickled asparagus, pickled snap peas, homemade bone broth, or to add to any meal that calls for garlic.
-And we love to add it to stir-fries!
+We use it to make everything from roasted garlic to a garlic salve for colds and coughs, refrigerator dill pickles, pickled asparagus, pickled snap peas, homemade bone broth, or to add to any meal that calls for garlic.
+And we love to add it to our garden stir fry recipes!

-With garlic being a prevalent ingredient in our home, we use fermentation as one way to preserve it.
-Lacto fermented garlic is easy to make, easy to use, and full of health benefits.
+Since garlic is a prevalent ingredient in our home, we use fermentation as one way to preserve it.
+Lacto-fermented garlic is easy to make, easy to use, and full of health benefits.
 Check out our Guide to Fearless Fermenting if you’re new to fermenting or to get some great recipes and tips.

 It’s important to note that I am not a certified medical practitioner.
 This post is not intended to diagnose or treat but is for informational purposes only.
 Please contact your healthcare professional before introducing new herbal and natural remedies into your wellness routine.